 The largest benefit for people living in a motorhome is that is it far cheaper than owning or renting a house or flat.
 You do not pay a mortgage and living costs are minimal due to the size and various limitations of your motorhome.

-As previously mentioned, the main cost you will face is for your motorhome insurance premium, however this can vary considerably and there are many methods you can employ to keep your costs down.
+As previously mentioned, the main cost you will face is your motorhome insurance premium, however, this can vary considerably and there are many methods you can employ to keep your costs down.
 There are many specialist insurance brokers out there that can provide you with competitive prices for detailed comprehensive cover, so it is best to do your research.

 The cons of living and working in a motorhome are mostly related to space.
 The fact is, you will not have a great deal of space to live and work in and might have to get creative with storage and keep your personal possessions to a minimum.
 This can be attractive to some people who want to let go of some of the trappings of modern life and live more simply, and as we said, as long as you can connect to the internet, there are always options for earning.